JohannesSeikowsky/HackerNews_history/readme.md

 #### Background
 I queried the Waybackmachine for all available snapshots of HackerNews.
-For each available day I randomly chose one of the timestamps of that day, retrieved it's HTML and extracted the top30 posts.
-I saved the results in csv files, one for each month (in data/results).
-The main function of HackerNews_history are relatively simple functions executed on these results.
+For each available day I randomly chose one of the available timestamps of that day, retrieved it's HTML and extracted the usual top 30 posts.
+I saved the results in csv files, each file containing the results of one specific month (see data/results directory).
+The main functions of HackerNews_history are relatively straightforward functions executed "on" these results.
+Note: this is a first version - bugs may happen.

-For questions, write me - joseikowksy@gmail.com
+**For questions, write me - joseikowksy@gmail.com**